-The British High Commission is responsible for developing and maintaining relations between the UK and Malaysia.
+The British High Commission in Malaysia maintains and develops relations between the UK and Malaysia.

 We represent the British government in its relations with the Malaysian government and present British policies to the Malaysian government and to Malaysians.
 We report and explain Malaysian policies to the British government and support British interests as well as coordinating the political, economic, environmental and commercial activities of the British government.

 With nearly 16,000 Britons living in Malaysia and over 401,000 visiting every year, the High Commission supports British nationals if they need assistance.

 If you’re travelling in Malaysia, see our Malaysia travel advice.

 If you’re in Malaysia and you need advice which is not covered in our travel advice then you can contact us online

 If you’re in Malaysia and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call 03 2170 2200.If you’re in the UK and worried about a British person in Malaysia, call 020 7008 5000 (24/7, 365 days a year).

 If the person needing the emergency travel document is under 16, a parent or guardian should apply on their behalf.

 If you are travelling in more than 3 weeks, check if you can get a new or replacement passport in time to travel.